 In order to prove animal cruelty, the prosecutor will have to prove, in summary, that the rider knowingly, recklessly, or with criminal negligence overdrives, overloads, overworks, torments, deprives of necessary sustenance, unnecessarily or cruelly beats, allows to be housed in a manner that results in chronic or repeated serious physical harm, carries or confines in or upon any vehicles in a cruel or reckless manner, engages in a sexual act with an animal, or otherwise mistreats or neglects any animal, or causes or procures it to be done, or, having the charge or custody of any animal, fails to provide it with proper food, drink, or protection from the weather consistent with the species, breed, and type of animal involved, or abandons an animal.
 Cruelty to animals is a Class 1 Misdemeanor punishable by 6 months to 18 months in jail.

-If you or a loved one has been charged with DUI or other criminal offense anywhere in Colorado, contact Attorney Monte Robbins today for a free case evaluation at 303-355-5148 or 970-301-5541.
+If you or a loved one has been charged with DUI or other criminal offense anywhere in Colorado, contact Denver DUI Lawyer Monte Robbins today for a free case evaluation at 303-355-5148 or 970-301-5541.
+Denver DUI Attorney Monte Robbins has over 15 years experience in defending good people who have been charged with DUI, DUI per se, and DWAI offenses throughout the state of Colorado.